41.1 First Year Wage Adjustment.

 41.2 Second Year Wage Adjustment.

 41.3 Salary/Step Assignments.
-On July 1, 2011, all employees will be assigned the same step within their current classification as was held June 30, 2011.
-In addition, all employees will be paid at the salary range specified in Appendix I for their classification except: employees who are receiving a Red-lined (Y-rated) salary as of June 30, 2011 will continue to receive that salary if it is higher than the top step of the salary range for their classification as specified in Appendix I. These employees will receive any future salary increases as specified in Section 41.9, Downward Reallocation Compensation.
+On July 1, 2013, all employees will be assigned the same step within their current classification as was held June 30, 2013.
+In addition, all employees will be paid at the salary range specified in Appendix I for their classification except: employees who are receiving a Red-lined (Y-rated) salary as of June 30, 2013 will continue to receive that salary if it is higher than the top step of the salary range for their classification as specified in Appendix I.

 41.4 Annual Salary Adjustment.
 Employees will receive an annual salary adjustment on their periodic increment date until such time as the employee reaches the top step of their salary range, except as might be provided in the wage adjustments detailed in 41.1 and 41.2 above.